 Changing market, changing business models

 Debunking the assumption that legacy vehicle manufacturers will simply shrink away if and when the market demands fewer vehicles to transport greater numbers of people, Ford Motor Company has evolved its mission to something similar to people first, and cars second.
-The people-centered focus shared by many Ford spokespersons in the past year indicates an embrace of mobility in its many different forms--even if that mobility does not fit the traditional single owner model.
-This is apparent within Ford’s partnerships with Autonomic
+The people-centered focus shared by many Ford spokespersons in the past year indicates an embrace of mobility in its many different forms–even if that mobility does not fit the traditional single owner model.
+This is apparent within Ford’s partnerships with Autonomic and Argo AI and and the work they are doing in the “city challenge” program.

 “We wanted this to be a conversation and to come across as a conversation, and be frank, open, and honest, and share our outlook and note that we don’t have all the answers yet.
 That is part of the development process, and it’s meant to convey that we are on the journey together.
 We are developing the technology in the process of getting to our ultimate goal,” says Alan Hall, communications manager for autonomous & electric vehicles in research and advanced engineering for Ford.
 A partnership between Ford, their tech developers, and the customer makes for a smoother road to AV adoption, he says.